reneweb/cqrs_example_app/README.md

 cqrs_example_app
 ================

 This is a very simple demo application for the Command and Query Responsibility Segregation (CQRS) and Event Sourcing patterns.
-The application is using Google AppEngine APIs.
+The application is using Google AppEngine APIs as well as Bootstrap.

-Here is a running instance of the app: http://cqrs-event-sourcing-sample.appspot.com/
+A running instance of the app: http://cqrs-event-sourcing-sample.appspot.com/